Rhamphosuchus: Siwalik Hills

 By the Pliocene the Indian subcontinent experienced considerable changes in climate and flora, leading to a more open grassland environment.

 Both Rhamphosuchus pachyrhynchus and Pseudogavialis are also known to co-occur (sympatry) in the sediments of the Laki Hills of Sindh, part of the lower Siwaliks, which are considered to be Oligocene to Miocene in age by Courville et al. and Middle Miocene by Jeremy E. Martin and may correspond to the Chinji Formation.
 The Laki Hills also preserve fossil material of Crocodylus palaeindicus.

 Following the tropical closed-canopy rainforests of the middle Miocene Siwaliks, the Indian subcontinent trainsitioned into an increasingly drier and seasonal climate.
 While the large river systems persisted, continuing to accommodate for Rhamphosuchus and other large crocodilians, grasslands became increasingly more prevalent during this period.
 Mammals such as equoids began to incorporate C4 plants into their diet as C3 plants declined in number, though rhinos and proboscideans remained primarily browsers showing that woodlands continued to persist.

 Remains of Rhamphosuchus crassidens are known from the Pliocene (3.6 to 2.6 Ma) of India's Chandigarh region, originating from the Tatrot Beds of the Saketi Formation (sometimes also attributed to the Tatrot Formation or Dhamala Formation).
 Like older sediments that yielded Rhamphosuchus, those of Chandigarh represent a floodplain environment with low sinuosity streams.
 Study of carbon isotopes from the Tatrot Beds near the Ghaggar River suggests the presence of both C3 and C4 plants, with the majority of samples indicating that grasslands were the dominant terrestrial biome with occasional pockets of mixed vegetation during the timeframe when Rhamphosuchus was present.
 From the Late Pliocene to Early Pleistocene the region experienced a warm and dry climate with the environment having been inhabited by a vast range of mammals including elephants such as Stegodon and Elephas, horses, camels, deer, gazelles, the hippo Hexaprotodon, and baboons, with many of them having been grazers.
 The gavialoid Gavialis leptodus may also come from the Pliocene sediments at Chandigarh, but it's also possible that it comes from the Pleistocene Pinjor Formation.
 Remains similar to the modern mugger crocodile have also been mentioned to come from the Tatrot beds, though later studies have argued that this species is not unequivocally known from before the Pleistocene.
 Following the deposition of the Tatrot Beds, the region experienced a cooling and drying of the climate and Rajan Gaur notes that turtle, crocodilian, and even hippo remains become rarer in the younger Pinjor Formation.

+Kutch

+Rhamphosuchus pachyrhynchus is also known to occur in the Lower Miocene aged Khari Nadi Formation of western India according to Courville and collegeous.

+Fossils of indeterminate whales, a small mustelid Matanomictis, sirenians like Kutchisiren, Bharatisiren, Domningia and Kharisiren, aswell as sharks like the Hemipristis serra and Otodus chubutensis are known to occur in the marine deposits of the formation.
+The terrestrial ecosystem was dominated by various proboscideans like gomphotheres and deinotheres, aswell as ungulates like anthracotheres, rhinocerotids, suids, giraffids, and tragulids.